ccswbs/UoGd7-Training/wysiwyg-editor.md

 #  Drupal Text (WYSIWYG) Editor

 Drupal provides its users with a simple text editor that is universal amongst all content types.
-The Drupal Text Editor (A.K.A the WYSIWYG Editor) allows users to add their custom content to the page through its collection of tools. *WYSIWYG* stands for What You See Is What You Get - which is the merit in which the Drupal.
+The Drupal Text Editor (A.K.A the WYSIWYG Editor) allows users to add custom content to the page through its collection of tools. *WYSIWYG* stands for "What You See Is What You Get."

 Here is what the Drupal Text (WYSIWYG) Editor looks like this:
 ![Drupal Text (WYSIWYG) Editor](images/WYSIWYGEditor.png)